 To find out more information about what we can do for your family, call The Lexington School and ask for TLS College Planning Services or send a message to me at firstname.lastname@example.org.
 At the initial meeting we will discuss complete grade reports to date, the student’s curriculum, school performance, special needs if any, academic goals and interests, extracurricular activities, summer plans, standardized testing.

-Once we have established the services, we will begin the process.
-Each student is treated as an individual, thus number of meetings, length of meetings, and process taken will vary with every client.
-There is not a set schedule that is used.
+Each student is treated as an individual, the number of meetings, length of meetings, and process taken will vary with every client.
 We will create a schedule together that meets the student's and family's needs most effectively.

 Your admissions essay(s) is the perfect place to let the college know who you are.
-You need to give personality and presence to that application; the essay should accomplish that.
-And to do that you need to be original, fresh, interesting.
-You want them to pass your essay around to each other and say, “I want to meet this kid.”
-That’s what your essay must accomplish.
+You need to give personality and presence to that application.
+To do that you need to be original, fresh, interesting.

-First, don’t write your essay in the same style that you write English papers.
+A few tips before beginning your essay: First, don’t write your essay in the same style that you write English papers.
 A definite no-no. Second, don’t write about trite topics like: “How my Outward Bound experience taught me determination” or “How my trip to the Dominican Republic taught me how to appreciate what I have.”
-These topics are old and hum-drum.
-The admissions committees don’t like them.
+These topics are old and hum-drum and admission committees advise against them.

 Start early, draft often.
 You will be most happy if you begin this summer—and you will be even happier if you finish this summer!
 But you will survive if you MUST wait until the school year to begin.
-As part of TLS College Planning Services, I can give you the guidance and support that you might need in creating your essays.
-Let me know if I can help, and we’ll get started.
+As part of TLS College Planning Services, we can give you the guidance and support that you need.